aurioldegbelo/models4geodashboard/README.md

-Implementation in the context of my bachelor-thesis to investigate the concept of 'visual complexity' in geo-dashboards.
+Implementation of my bachelor-thesis to investigate 'interaction strategies' for the task of camparison in the context of geo-dashboards.

 ## Getting Started